firebase/firebase-js-sdk/.changeset/warm-oranges-itch.md

 '@firebase/firestore': patch
 ---

-Fix metadata `fromCache` default to `true` issue when listen to cache in multi-tabs.
+Fix an issue with metadata `fromCache` defaulting to `true` when listening to cache in multi-tabs.